-You can contact the Prevent team directly and we will be more than happy to provide advice and support; however this should be done in addition to the your usual safeguarding referral pathway.
+You can contact the Prevent Team directly and we will be more than happy to provide advice and support; however this should be done in addition to the your usual safeguarding referral pathway.

-Channel is a pre-criminal process designed to support vulnerable people at the earliest possible opportunity, before they become involved in illegal activity.
+Channel is a pre-criminal process that is designed to support vulnerable people at the earliest possible opportunity, before they become involved in illegal activity.
 It is a voluntary process allowing the individual to withdraw from the programme at any time.

 Channel is aimed at is individuals of any age at risk of exploitation by extremist or terrorist ideologues.
 Early intervention can prevent individuals being drawn into terrorist-related activity in a similar way to preventing them from getting involved in criminal activity such as drugs, knives or gangs.

 Involvement in the Channel programme is both voluntary and confidential.
 Individuals may opt out of the intervention process should they wish to.
 If the individual receives support through Channel, it will not give them a criminal record.